Permissionless-Software-Foundation/bch-wallet-starter/README.md

   A BCH Web Wallet Gatsby Starter
 </h1>

 Create your own Bitcoin Cash web wallet app with this Gatsby Starter.
-This Starter leverages the [gatsby-ipfs-web-wallet Gatsby Theme](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet).
+This Starter leverages the [gatsby-ipfs-web-wallet Gatsby Theme](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet) by [FullStack.cash](https://fullstack.cash).
 Additional plugins can be developed with the [bch-wallet-plugin-boilerplate](https://github.com/Permissionless-Software-Foundation/bch-wallet-plugin-boilerplate).

 ## 🚀 Quick start